 “The bus came from the camp and they brought all of us, all 15 people.”

 One officer was driving the bus; another sat close to the respondent.
 They drove for around 45 minutes to a police station.
 The respondent did not remember its exact location, but recounted seeing a sign that said – “12 km away from Alexandroupoli” shortly before they arrived.

 Once at the station, the group was brought inside.
 Here, the respondent observed approximately 40 men from Algeria, Morocco and Pakistan.
-Inside, the respondent was beaten again by an officer working at the station.
-One beat his hands with a baton multiple times.
+Inside, the respondent reports being beaten again by an officer working at the station.
+He described how one beat his hands with a baton multiple times.
 The respondent described how the officer was playing with his baton before to frighten him and the other inmates.

 “He was trying to make us scared and then he beating me first and then my friend.”